mar10/wunderbaum/docs/tutorial/tutorial_render.md

 });
 ```

+!!! info

-?> The render event is especially useful to render the content of grid cells
+    The render event is especially useful to render the content of grid cells
     in treegrids.
 See also the [Grid Tutorial](tutorial_grid.md)
     and the [Edit Tutorial](tutorial_edit.md) for rendering of embedded
     input controls in grids.

 ### Badges